Planned Giving to the Boundary Waters

 Boundary Waters Legacy Society

 Like you, many dedicated Save the Boundary Waters supporters have shared their planned giving hopes with us.
-By sharing your intentions and preferences, we can better ensure your wishes are met while also offering the benefits of Boundary Watesr Legacy Society membership.
+By sharing your intentions and preferences, we can better ensure your wishes are met while also offering the benefits of Boundary Waters Legacy Society membership.
 All information will be kept strictly confidential.

 Join today